Southeast Forestlands logoSoutheast Forestlands

 Forestry Consultants & Timber Sales — Itawamba County, MS

-Independent registered foresters representing landowners in Itawamba County, MS. Sealed-bid timber sales, cruises, appraisals, reforestation, and prescribed burning.
+Independent registered foresters representing landowners in Itawamba County, MS. Sealed-bid timber sales, cruises, appraisals, reforestation, and Prescribed Burning.

 "Eric was knowledgeable and professional as he assessed the land.
 He provided aerial photos — current and historical — and offered guidance on the optimal time frame for the next harvest.
 A great representative of Southeast Forestlands."